 You are allowed to carry out funds withdrawal using the ATM that is located … → You can withdraw cash from the nearest X company ATM;

-For writing FAQs that strike that WOW effect, go on the SEO path.
+Go on the SEO path for writing FAQs that strike that WOW effect.
 The thing is that when you optimize your FAQ content for relevant keywords, the chances are it will rank high in search engines and attract valuable organic traffic.

-- Gather the most common questions users come up with: we’ve talked about this before.
-Interrogate your teammates to find out what it is clients usually ask for, carry out audience research (surveys/interviews), analyze chat logs or site search data, comb through Reddit/Quora, and consider People Also Ask section in Google.
+- Gather the most common questions users have: we’ve discussed this before.
+Interrogate your teammates to find out what clients usually ask for, conduct audience research (surveys/interviews), analyze chat logs or site search data, comb through Reddit/Quora, and consider the People Also Ask section in Google.

 - Check popular keywords on your topic with SEO tools: some keywords can match users’ questions as that’s how they tend to google information.
-You can do that with such tools as Semrush, Moz, and WordStream, to name a few.
+You can do that with tools like Semrush, Moz, and WordStream, to name a few.

 - Provide clear answers: the clearer you will be in your formulations, the faster and better clients will get the sought-after answers.
 To succeed in it even more, make answers 2-3 sentences tops and leverage internal linking to nudge users to specific content.

 - Optimize the meta title and description, and specify the keywords: this info lets search engines understand what the whole page is about, and customers see what content they will get there.
 You can easily set these criteria and optimize the on-page SEO with your software.
 For instance, if you’re a HelpCrunch user, go to Knowledge base → Settings → SEO Settings and fill in the meta title, description, and keywords when you write an FAQ page.

 Note!
 Make sure to pick the right tool for the FAQ page that embraces SEO settings.
 For instance, HelpCrunch, a platform for customer service, allows search engine optimization of your helpful materials.
 If you want to try it, start a free two-week trial right now.